phthom/ContainerOrchestration/3-KubernetesLab.md

 > don't forget to `ibmcloud target -o ORG -s SPACE` where ORG is your email and SPACE is dev.
 Or use `ibmcloud target --cf` instead.

+**IMPORTANT : At this point, your cluster should have been started.
+Check in the IBM Cloud Console.**

 Then go to your Cluster Region :

 `ibmcloud cs region-set uk-south`